Mission

-In Collaboration with RePo-SUDOE
+In collaboration with RePo-SUDOE

 With a focus on cutting-edge technologies, advanced visualization tools, and transnational cooperation networks, RePo-SUDOE drives high-quality research and innovation, initially targeting cancer treatment while enhancing the region's scientific and technological competitiveness.